Nalanda BCA College

 Nalanda BCA College Vidyaranya, Gadag Road, Bhadiwad, Hubli, in the Indian state of Karnataka offers a 3 year Bachelor of Computer Application Degree Course.
 It was founded in 2008.
 The college works under the aegis of "Sidhu Vidya Samsthe" a charitable nonprofit educational trust.
 It was registered under Bombay Trust Act 1951 at Charity Commissioner Office Belgaum on 8 August 2000.

 History

 "Nalanda" is a Sanskrit word meaning 'Continuous Education Charity'.

 Nalanda BCA college was founded in 2008 by shri H.S.Nabhapur chairman Sidhu Vidya Samsthe.

 Campus

 Spread across over 4 acres, the Campus contains various buildings with old architecture.
 Its amenities include class rooms, libraries, laboratories and a playground.

 Educational Programs

-The Bachelor of Computer Applications (BCA) is a three year degree program with an annual enrollment of 50 students.
+The Bachelor of Computer Applications (BCA) is a three year degree program with an annual enrolment of 50 students.
 The program is spread over six semesters and affiliated to Karnatak University Dharwad.